Apache Tutorials for Beginners

 How to Secure Apache Web Server

-Securing your web server is very important, it means allowing others to see only the intended information & protecting your data and restricting access.
+Once Apache is serving the right content, the next priority is locking it down.
+Securing your web server is very important; it means allowing others to see only the intended information, protecting your data, and restricting access.

-These are common things that enhance your Apache web servers’ security.
+These are common practices that enhance your Apache web server’s security.

-Apache displays its version and the name of the operating system in errors as shown in below screenshot.
+Apache displays its version and the name of the operating system in errors, as shown in the screenshot below.

 Hiding Apache version and OS Information

-A hacker can use this information to launch an attack using the publicly available vulnerabilities in the particular version of the server or OS.
+An attacker can use this information to launch an attack using publicly available vulnerabilities in the particular version of the server or OS.

 vim /etc/httpd/conf/httpd.conf